capitalone/DataProfiler/README.md

 To install the full package from pypi: `pip install DataProfiler[ml]`

-If the ML requirements are too strict (say, you don't want to install tensorflow), you can install a slimmer package which disables the default sensitive data detection / entity recognition (labler)
+If the ML requirements are too strict (say, you don't want to install tensorflow), you can install a slimmer package.
+The slimmer package disables the default sensitive data detection / entity recognition (labler)

 Install from pypi: `pip install DataProfiler`